zparnold/matlab/MQP/readme.txt

 .
 Ensure you have the version 1.7 of the Java Development Kit (JDK) to integrate the component.

-. mycomponent.jar must be included in your CLASSPATH.
+. featureCalculator.jar must be included in your CLASSPATH.

 . javabuilder.jar must be included in your CLASSPATH. javabuilder.jar
   can be found in: